EivindArvesen/react-workshop/exercise-2/README.md

 :book: There are two ways to define a React component:

-a) As a class that extends the `Component` base class from React (going to call these _class components_ from now on).
+a) As a class that extends the `Component` (or `PureComponent`) base class from React – We're going to call these _class components_ from now on.
-b) As a pure function that take _props_ as input parameter and returns a view (going to call these _pure components_ from now on).
+b) As a pure function that take _props_ as input parameter and returns a view – We're going to call these _function components_ from now on.

 There are some major differences between the two approaches:

-- A class component can have _internal state_, a pure component cannot.
+- A class component can have _internal state_, a function component cannot.
-- A class component can have _lifecycle hooks/methods_, a pure component cannot.
+- A class component can have _lifecycle hooks/methods_, a function component cannot.
 - A class component _must_ have a `render` method.
 This method _must_ return a view.
-A pure component is itself the render function and must also return a view.
+A function component is itself the render function and must also return a view.
-- A pure component is only a simple function that takes data in and returns a view.
+- A function component is only a simple function that takes data in and returns a view.
-- A pure component is faster and simpler to reason about.
+- A function component is faster and simpler to reason about.
 It's faster because the React algorithm that tries to make smart decisions about what components has changed since the last render cycle and must be swapped, can make a lot of assumptions about how the component might and might not have changed.
 The runtime can make a lot fewer checks and safeguards to reach it's conclusion.
-- We prefer pure components over class components wherever possible, as they are simpler to understand, faster at runtime, and less code to write.
+- We prefer function components over class components wherever possible, as they are simpler to understand, faster at runtime, and less code to write.
 Class components are not bad or undesirable, just not as lightweight and elegant.

 ### Components in code